jortdevreeze/ParseWiki/README.rst

 ParseWiki is a Python library that parses Wikipedia pages and saves the page structure.
 This library extracts all text, headers, references for a specified Wikipedia page.

+I have invested a lot of time and effort in creating this Python script, please cite it when using it in the preparation of a manuscript.

 Installation
 ------------